-Behaviour for Learning at Christ the King
+Behaviour for Learning

 Good discipline is the responsibility of all staff.
 It is maintained through shared expectations of consistently high standards of courtesy, behaviour, effort, presentation of work and self and punctuality.
 Creating a consistent language experienced by all students in all lessons helps establish behaviour culture where all stakeholders can thrive.
 Centred around our mission, we will ask students to "Show us they CARE" in all that they do.
-To CARE means to:
+Our classroom CARE habits are: